Burma

 U-Go

-Slim was aware that the attack was coming, but underestimated its size based on their evaluation of the logistical difficulties of supplying a large attacking force.
+Slim was aware that the attack was coming, but underestimated its size based on his evaluation of the logistical difficulties of supplying a large attacking force.
 The Japanese, however, had adopted a "conquer or starve" strategy in which their troops were expected to resupply themselves from captured British depots.
 Hoyt (1993) has offered a biting commentary on the unreality of the Japanese plan:

 Officers and men should carry maximum provisions.